2023 Summer Nature & Science Camp leader positions – apply now!

 Email: alison@cowichanestuary.ca

-IMPORTANT NOTE: Positions are contingent on Canada Summer Jobs funding and may change in response public health directives on group activities related to Covid 19.
+IMPORTANT NOTE: Positions are contingent on Canada Summer Jobs funding.
 This may affect employment contracts.

 We look forward to hearing from you and the Cowichan Estuary Nature Centre thanks all applicants for your interest.